 What If the Trucking Company Claims I Contributed to the Crash or My Injuries?

 Under case law, Golden v.
 McCurry (1980), Alabama recognizes pure contributory negligence.
-This rare take on shared fault bars the victim from recovering any compensation if they contributed to causing a crash in any way.
-For example, if a trucker ran a red light, but they can show you were speeding through the intersection, you might lose your right to pursue damages.
+This rare take on shared fault would bar the victim from recovering any compensation if they contributed to causing a crash in any way.
+For example, if a trucker ran a red light but could show you were speeding through the intersection, you might lose your right to pursue damages.

 Our attorneys know how to defend against these allegations.
 We will work to mitigate the damage done and counter any evidence they may try to use to show you were negligent.